darraghoriordan/darragh-oriordan-com/src/pages/2020/07/12/semantic-version-node-azure-devops/index.md

 `yarn add -D husky @commitlint/cli @commitlint/config-conventional`

-husky lets us add hooks when we work with git.
+Husky lets us add hooks when we work with git.
 Commitlint checks the commit message.

 We need to configure the libraries.
 In your projects package.json file you can add